cocodrilodog/tools-motion-kit/README.md

 ### 4.2 `MotionKitCurve`

 Sometimes the existing easing functions won't fit specific needs.
-For this, there is an additional option called `AnimateCurves`.
+For this, there is an additional option called `MotionKitCurves`.
 It is an asset where you can design custom animation curves that can be passed as parameters to `SetEasing(...)`:

 <img width="317" alt="imagen" src="https://user-images.githubusercontent.com/8107813/64360868-fa3d9d80-cfd0-11e9-9ea0-4caa16aea6ed.png">

 Once you have a defined curve with a name, you can use it like this:

 ```
-Animate.GetMotion(this, "Color", c => ColorObject.Color = c)
+MotionKit.GetMotion(this, "Color", c => ColorObject.Color = c)
-	.SetEasing(AnimateCurves.EasingColor("AnimateExampleCurve"))
+	.SetEasing(MotionKitCurves.EasingColor("MotionKitExampleCurve"))
 	.Play(ColorObject.Color, Random.ColorHSV(), 1);
 ```

 ## 5 Timer

 The `Delay` object is used to invoke any method at the end of a time period.
-In the example below the `"Delay Completed"` log will be shown in the console 1 second after the call to `Animate.GetDelay(...)`.
+In the example below the `"Delay Completed"` log will be shown in the console 1 second after the call to `MotionKit.GetTimer(...)`.

 ```
-Animate.GetDelay(this, "Delay").Play(1).SetOnComplete(() => Debug.LogFormat("Delay completed"));
+MotionKit.GetTimer(this, "Delay").Play(1).SetOnComplete(() => Debug.LogFormat("Delay completed"));
 ```

 The `Delay` object follows the same rules as the `Motion` objects, except that it doesn't receive any `setter` nor easing function.
 It should be cleared the same way `Motion` objects are cleared.